aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 Host: piweba3y.prodigy.com
 Number of entries: 17572
 ```
-7. Finally, the operation `comparison` should count records by response code before and after a specific timestamp.
+7. Finally, the command `comparison` should count records by response code before and after a specific timestamp.
 You can do that by first creating two Dataframe by filtering the input twice.
 For each Dataframe, you can count the records by response code as done in the operation `count-by-code`.
 Finally, you can join the results of the two Dataframes by code to place them side-by-side in one Dataset.
 The join method may look like the following line:
 ```scala
 countsBefore.join(countsAfter, "response")
 ```